Jujure/juju.re/jujure/content/writeups/fcsc_2023/picasso.md

 - `c << shifter`: so it will be the representation of the board as if only `c` was on it

 - `c * move`: the representation of the board as if `c` was at the position indicated by the move, and no other element on the board.
+So it the board, with c at the position of the 0 and nothing else on the board

-We then compute the next board by `xoring` the current on with the swapper.
+We then compute the next board by `xoring` the current one with the swapper.
 This will have the effect to `xor` the current element of the `state` AND the current `0` from the board with the current element of the `state`.
 This will have the effect to actually swap the `0` and our element of the `state`.